MicrosoftDocs/sql-docs/docs/reporting-services/subscriptions/manage-subscription-owners-and-run-subscription-powershell.md

  For more information on the configuration file, see [RsReportServer.config Configuration File](../../reporting-services/report-server/rsreportserver-config-configuration-file.md).

- The script includes delay logic “`Start-Sleep -s 6`” so there is time after the event fires, for the updated status to be available with the ListSubscription method.
+ The script includes delay logic "`Start-Sleep -s 6`" so there is time after the event fires, for the updated status to be available with the ListSubscription method.

  **Native mode syntax:**